txt/plm19/doc/llvm.md

 ## The easy way

-Easist way (for me, but others disagree):
+Easiest way (for me, but others disagree):

 - Meta-interpreters in Prolog
 - Macros in Lisp